A Brief History Of The Marlin Series Of Sportscars

 Over the years, various engines have been used from the original Triumph 4 and 6 cylinder engines, Ford Kent and Pinto and Zetec engines, various Italian twin cams and even the Rover V8.
 This all made for varied and exciting motoring and Marlins are a particular favourite with the trials brigade.
 The car’s weight distribution and short wheelbase allow it to travel over muddy lanes and rocky tracks better than less advanced designs.

 The pictures below are of an Ital based Roadster.

-After the Sierra based Berlinetta, Paul produced another design, and the Cabrio was put into production in 1991.
-Still very much a Marlin in looks, it is wider inside and built around more up to date mechanicals, normally from the Ford Sierra/Granada/Scorpio.
+After the Sierra based Berlinetta, Paul produced another design, the Cabrio, and it was put into production in 1991.
+Still very much a Marlin in looks, it is wider inside and built around more up-to-date mechanicals, normally from the Ford Sierra/Granada/Scorpio.
 This car gives all the fun of the Roadster but with more modern comfort, suspension and power.
 Featuring an advanced chassis construction technique, this is the “posh” Roadster, and as with both of its predecessors can be made to accept a variety of engine options.
 The Cabrio is a superb weather-tight “Grand Touring” car, and in more recent years several Cabrios have been built using BMW power and mechanicals.

 The Sierra based Roadster was further redesigned to become the Imola, the Romero, the Julietta and the Mille Miglia.

 The Mille Miglia was visually similar to the Julietta, apart from the aeroscreens.
 The removal of the strength of the windscreen surround required changes to the body structure.

 Two “Raiders” were built, and the second is pictured above with a competition body when owned by ASC.